 This is a reprint of a thesis submitted in partial fulfillment of the requirements for the degree of Master of Science in Fisheries, in the School of Natural Resources, The University of Michigan, 1983.

-^{&#}x27;Contribution from Dingle-Johnson Study F-35-R, Michigan.
+'Contribution from Dingle-Johnson Study F-35-R, Michigan.

-ASSESSMENT OF THE CHANNEL CATFISH FISHERY IN SAGINAW BAY, LAKE HURON by
+ASSESSMENT OF THE CHANNEL CATFISH FISHERY IN SAGINAW BAY, LAKE HURON by the requirements for the degree of

 Robert M. Lorantas